lcnbr/PhysVault/energy-momentum tensor in SR.md

 tags: SR GR
 ---

-We can now extend the formalism of current density in order to describe the density and flow of energy and momentum.
+We can now extend the formalism of [[currents and densities in SR|current density]] in order to describe the density and flow of energy and momentum.
 Recall the definition of the [[currents and densities in SR|current density]]
 ![[currents and densities in SR#^currentDensity|current density]] and now substitute the charge $q_n$ with the momentum components of the particle:  the [[relativistic energy and momentum|momentum 4-vector]].
 This defines a tensor which is called the energy-momentum tensor

 $$